mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 Before I started the sales process for TinyPilot, I had a negative view of M&A brokers.
 The picture in my head of a broker was someone who just wanted to close deals as quickly as possible for the highest possible number and didn't care about anything else.
 I imagined them saying things like, "Let's bottom line this," or "Time for some Jäger bombs!"

 When I attended Microconf in 2023, I met Chris Guthrie, an advisor at Quiet Light Brokerage.
-He immediately came across as laid back, low-pressure, and founder focused.
+He immediately came across as laid back, low-pressure, and founder-focused.
 He was a former founder, and he talked about finding the best deal for the founder, not necessarily the quickest payout.

 I appreciated working with Quiet Light because our incentives felt aligned throughout the process.
-The pool of founders looking for M&A brokers is small and fairly tight-knit, so Quiet Light natural pressure to maintain a positive reputation.
+The pool of founders looking for M&A brokers is small and fairly tight-knit, so Quiet Light has natural pressure to maintain a positive reputation.

 In discussions about the sale, some people balked at Quiet Light's $88.9k fee, as it represented 15% of the sale price.
 I still think that was a fair commission, as they found me a buyer that I couldn't have found on my own.